naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 4. Install required Node-RED Nodes
 5. Setup Node-RED flows using your devices.

+You may also need to consider whether deploying a local MQTT service is required (to act as a hub for your devices), if so follow the instructions under `Deploying Local MQTT Service`_ to get up and running.

 .. tip:: If you get stuck, don't forget to review the `Troubleshooting <https://node-red-smart-home-control.readthedocs.io/en/development-cleanup/troubleshooting.html>`_ section.

 .. note:: Looking to migrate from another skill?
 See `Migrating from the "V2" Skill`_